Deploying a BMC Discovery virtual appliance into Microsoft Azure

 This topic describes the steps required to deploy a BMC Discovery virtual appliance (VA) into the Microsoft Azure cloud.
-It contains the following sections:

-Convert the Discovery VMDK file to VHD
+To convert the Discovery VMDK file to VHD

 Microsoft Azure requires the disk image to be in VHD format, rather than the VMDK format in which the BMC Discovery VA is supplied.
 This procedure assumes you have downloaded a BMC Discovery VA from https://www.bmc.com/available/epd.html